- City Hall

 The Plastic Checkout Bag Bylaw can be read or downloaded here.

-On June 25th, 2018 a report that was submitted to City Council which summarized single-use bag bans and fees across multiple jurisdictions.
+In June of 2018, a report that was submitted to Wetaskiwin city council which summarized single-use bag bans and fees across multiple jurisdictions.
 The report is available here.

-If you have any questions or comments regarding the single-use plastic bag ban, email the City Clerk or phone 780.361.4420.
+If you have any questions or comments regarding the single-use plastic bag ban, email the City or phone 780.361.4409.